InsanusMokrassar/docs/docs/tgbotapi/guides/keyboards.md

 ![A force reply](keyboards/005.png "A force reply")

-Now, in the library, the [`WithReplyMarkup`](https://tgbotapi.inmo.dev/tgbotapi.core/dev.inmo.tgbotapi.abstracts.types/-with-reply-markup/index.html) is a [marker interface](https://en.wikipedia.org/wiki/Marker_interface_pattern) for all the interactions which could have a `reply_markup` parameter.
+Now, in the library, the [`WithReplyMarkup`](https://tgbotapi.inmo.dev/tgbotapi.core/dev.inmo.tgbotapi.abstracts.types/-with-reply-markup/index.html) is a [marker interface](https://en.wikipedia.org/wiki/Marker_interface_pattern) for all the interactions which could have a `replyMarkup` (represents `reply_markup`) parameter.
 It is extended by the [`ReplyingMarkupSendMessageRequest`](https://tgbotapi.inmo.dev/tgbotapi.core/dev.inmo.tgbotapi.requests.send.abstracts/-replying-markup-send-message-request/index.html), and then, finally, by classes like [`SendTextMessage`](https://tgbotapi.inmo.dev/tgbotapi.core/dev.inmo.tgbotapi.requests.send/-send-text-message/index.html).
 This, basically, corresponds to the Telegram Bot API.

+> NOTE: You may see all the inheritors of `WithReplyMarkup` interfaces in the corresponding [KDoc](https://tgbotapi.inmo.dev/tgbotapi.core/dev.inmo.tgbotapi.abstracts.types/-with-reply-markup/index.html)

 The other way to send a keyboard is through the `replyMarkup` parameter of the numerous extension methods, like [`sendMessage`](https://tgbotapi.inmo.dev/tgbotapi.api/dev.inmo.tgbotapi.extensions.api.send/send-message.html).
 Those are just convenient wrappers around general interaction classes, like the aforementioned `SendTextMessage`.